Bohdan-Khomtchouk/Triglav/README.md

+# Triglav

+## About

-Triglav performs the following operations:
+Triglav is a bioinformatics software program written in the C programming language that performs the following operations:

-1) Generates a SNP list for every input file in your genomic sample pool
+* Generates a SNP list for every input file in your genomic sample pool
-2) Extracts variants based on each of these SNP lists
+* Extracts variants based on each of these SNP lists
-3) Merges all extracted variants into one final file
+* Merges all extracted variants into one final file

 Triglav outperforms the standard `vcf-merge` utility found in `vcftools`, which typically gives rise to problems when merging indels with normal vcf files.
-Also, vcftools’ `vcf-merge` utility only takes the first values from the list of merged vcf files, thereby affecting other post-analysis scripts such as `VQSR` for downstream filtering of the data.
+Also, the `vcf-merge` utility only takes the first values from the list of merged vcf files, thereby affecting other post-analysis scripts such as `VQSR` for downstream filtering of the data.

+## Funding

+Triglav is an ongoing bioinformatics software project financially supported by the United States Department of Defense (DoD) through the National Defense Science and Engineering Graduate Fellowship (NDSEG) Program.
+This research was conducted with Government support under and awarded by DoD, Army Research Office (ARO), National Defense Science and Engineering Graduate (NDSEG) Fellowship, 32 CFR 168a.